kevoree-modeling/dsl/README.md

     }
 ```

-In this code snippet we define that any smartMeter object can be identify thourgh it's name.
+In this code snippet we define that any smartMeter object can be identify through it's name.
 We also define that no duplicate smartMeter object can share the same name (the last defined one will silently override the previous one).
 Index are automatically filled while these special attributes are manipulated.